Limiting behaviors for longest consecutive switches in an IID Bernoulli sequence: Introduction

 \section{Introduction}

-An coin with two sides is tossed independently and sequentially, and we use 0 to denote ``tail" and 1 to denote ``head".
-Below let $\{X_i,i\geq 1\}$ be a sequence of independent Bernoulli trails with $P\{X_1=1\}=p$ and $P\{X_1=0\}=1-p=:q$ by assuming that $0<p<1$.
+A biased coin with two sides is tossed independently and repeatedly, where 0 is used to denote ``tail" and 1 to denote ``head".
+In the rest of this paper, we let $\{X_i,i\geq 1\}$ be a sequence of independent Bernoulli trails with $P\{X_1=1\}=p$ and $P\{X_1=0\}=1-p=:q$ by assuming that $0<p<1$.

-In unbiased case, Erd\"{o}s et al. (1970, 1975) studied the length of longest head-run's limit behaviors, these limit theorems have been extended by many authors.
-We refer to Goncharov (1943), F\"{o}ldes (1979), Arratia et al. (1989), Novak (1989, 1991, 1992), Schilling (1990), Binswanger and Embrechts (1994), Muselli (2000), Vaggelatou (2003), T\'{u}ri (2009), Novak (2017).
+In unbiased case, Erd\H{o}s et al. (1970, 1975) studied the length of longest head-run's limit behaviors, these limit theorems have been extended in many subsequent studies.
+We refer to Schilling (1990), Binswanger and Embrechts (1994), Muselli (2000), T\'{u}ri (2009), and Novak (2017).
 Mao et al. (2015) obtained a large deviation principle for longest head run.
-For more recent related references, we refer to Chen and Yu (2018), Liu and Yang (2016), Liu and Yang (2018), Pawelec and Urba\'{n}ski (2019), and Mezhennaya (2019).
+For more recent related references, we refer to Liu and Yang (2016), Chen and Yu (2018), and Pawelec and Urba\'{n}ski (2020).

 Anush (2012) posed a question concerning the bounds for the number of coin tossing switches.
 According to Li (2013), a ``switch" is a tail followed by a head or a head followed by a tail.
 The exact probability distribution for the number of coin tossing switches was given by Joriki (2012).
 However, limiting behaviors of the related distribution cannot be obtained directly due to its complexity.
-Therefore, probabilistic estimates are necessary for applications.
+Therefore, probabilistic estimates are necessary for applications such as in molecular biology (Glaz and Naus (1991), Pincus and Singer (2016)), sensor networks (Paolo et al. (2015)), and image detection (Ni et al. (2021)).
 Li (2013) considered the number of switches in unbiased coin-tossing, and established the central limit theorem and the large deviation principle for the total number of switches.
-In Hao et al. (2020), the authors obtained some limiting results for length of the longest consecutive switches in unbiased case with $p=1/2$.
-The purpose of the present note is to extend the results in Hao et al. (2020) to IID Bernoulli sequence.
+In Hao et al. (2021), the authors obtained some limiting results for length of the longest consecutive switches in unbiased case with $p=q=1/2$.
+The purpose of the present note is to extend the results in Hao et al. (2021) to IID Bernoulli sequences.
+As an application, it is reasonable to deduce similar results in the paper for the Markov case (see e.g. in Samarova (1981), Vaggelatou (2003), Liu et al. (2018), and Mezhennaya (2019)).

 In the begining, we introduce some notations.
-Following Li (2013), for $m,n\in\mathbb N$ we define
+Following Li (2013), for $m,n\in\mathbb N$ define

 as the total number of switches in $n$ trails $\{X_m,X_{m+1}, \ldots,X_{m+n-1}\}$.
 Moreover, for $m,N\in\mathbb N$ and $n=1,\ldots, N$, define by

 the set of consecutive switches of length $n-1$ in $N$ trails $\{X_{m},X_{m+1},\ldots,X_{m+N-1}\}$.
 Then $M_N^{(m)}$, defined as